Michelle Badash, MS

 is a plan designed to help reduce blood pressure.

 Regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill, can help reduce the risk of heart disease including CAD.
-Exercise will help strengthen the heart muscle, decrease the heart's workload, and lower blood pressure.
-It is recommended that you
+In geeral, it is recommended that you

 at least 30 minutes per day on most days of the week.